elv-Duy/movieCLIP_data_tagging/README.md

 # movieCLIP_data_tagging
 This repository contains a script for bulk tagging the ingested MovieCLIP media on the Eluvio Content Fabric.
-In MovieCLIP tags, each video is about 2 minutes in length, typically segmented into 10 to 100 shots annotated with the top 5 labels based on confidence scores.

 ## MovieCLIP Tags
 * Download the complete list of MovieCLIP Tags from this [Drive Link](https://drive.google.com/file/d/15EhA0BT3IF0EuLP1yXr5nn5ad9soxxox/view).
+* In MovieCLIP tags, each video is about 2 minutes in length, typically segmented into 10 to 100 shots tagged with the top 5 labels based on confidence scores.
 * More details on MovieCLIP Tags can be found [here](https://github.com/usc-sail/mica-MovieCLIP/blob/main/split_files/README.md).

 ## Installation